Writing a check payable to cash is as simple as writing “cash” on the “pay to the order of” line.

 For Unknown Payees

 - ATMs: You can use the ATM at your own bank or find an ATM at another bank or nearby store.
 ATMs are easy to find and allow you to withdraw money from your checking account.
 Be aware that fees may apply if you use an ATM outside of your bank’s network.

 - Cash back: Many retailers, especially grocery stores, allow customers to get cash back at the register.
 Some stores allow you to withdraw as little as $5, and others will enable you to withdraw over $100 in a single transaction.
 For more details on getting cash back at stores, see our dedicated articles on gas stations that do cash back, stores that give $5 and $10 cash back, and the stores that give the most cash back.

 - Write a check to yourself: Write your own name on the pay-to-order line.
-You will be able to cash the check and get the money you wish to withdraw.
+You’ll be able to cash the check and get the money you wish to withdraw.
 Be aware of any check cashing fees and ID requirements at the place where you plan to cash your check.